 Social media is an invaluable source of time-critical information during a crisis.
 However, emergency response and humanitarian relief organizations that would like to use this information struggle with an avalanche of social media messages that exceeds human capacity to process.
-Emergency managers, decision makers, and affected communities can make sense of social media through a combination of machine computation and human compassion — expressed by thousands of digital volunteers who publish, process, and summarize potentially life-saving information.

 This book brings together computational methods from many disciplines: natural language processing, semantic technologies, data mining, machine learning, network analysis, human-computer interaction, and information visualization, focusing on methods that are commonly used for processing social media messages under time-critical constraints, and offering more than 500 references to in-depth information.

 Cambridge University Press / July 2016 / 224 pages.

 The first part (Chapters 2-6) focuses on the technical aspects of data processing, and follows computing disciplines of databases, natural language processing, machine learning, network analysis, and online algorithms.

 The second part (Chapters 8-11) focuses aspects from information sciences and human factors, including crowdsourcing, human-computer interaction, computer-supported collaborative work, and information visualization.